Whosoever finds a wife, finds a good thing, and obtains favor with the Lord. Proverbs 18:22

 Images of joy that my mind brings are people leaping in the air and shouting as if their favorite team is winning.
 Wouldn’t it be something if the favor the Lord has for our husbands caused us as wives to jump and shout for joy, wouldn’t we have a permanent smile on our face to go with it?
 Let’s discuss favor and what it is or just as importantly, what it isn’t.

-Favor is God’s reward for obedience that by choosing to simply walk the path that He has laid out for you.
+Favor is God’s reward for obedience for choosing to simply walk the path that He has laid out for you.
 It is when God puts into play someone in your life to help you out with no strings attached.
 Favor is simply God’s attitude of goodness and blessing towards you.
 It is not an exchange system.
 It is not a payment for something.
 Don’t confuse it with “favors” the “you scratch my back and I’ll scratch yours” kind of favor.
 It is simply that God looks down and sees your willingness to be obedient and has a desire to bless and help you.
 Such blessings bring a wife great joy when they are noticed.
-It is something to smile about so that others see you are grateful for the blessings that bring you joy.
+It is something to smile about, even rejoice over, so that others see you are grateful for the blessings that bring you joy.

 We are given favor according to the assignment God has placed on our lives.
 When you married your husband God saw that it was a good thing.
 God’s favor then begins to move others to help us achieve our destiny and dreams.
-Do you think it’s possible to step out of favor?

 A merry heart doeth good like a medicine.
 Proverbs 17:22